gitjonez/recipe/quiche/README.md

 1. Remove and set on heat safe surface (not the stove), for 20-30 minutes
 1. Add another turn of pepper and splash of parsely, wait another 20-30 minutes.
 1. Serve and enjoy!

+## Notes
+- Consider the above, minus 6 oz of Emmentaler to be the baseline.
+Minimum 6 oz Gruyère
+- The permutations are infinite: add modest amount of spinach, onion, other cheezes, other veggies, spices, the kitchen sink
+- Cooking time and quantity of ingredients should be decent for a 1-inch high quiche.
+I like to go big with a 10" diameter dish, close to 2" of vert, where you need 8 large eggs.
+- Good luck and report back!